If I had to advise parents,

 — St. Elizabeth Ann Seton

-Mrs. Henry was the crabbiest teacher I had.
-She taught 5th grade at the old East Kermit Elementary School in West Texas.
+Mrs. H. was the crabbiest teacher I had.
+She taught at the old East Kermit Elementary School in West Texas.
 I tried to find it recently, but discovered the Google Maps Street View Car never photographed it because it was demolished around 2006.

 Why do towns tear down their treasures?
 One of the great things about this dusty oil-boom-and-bust town was that blonde brick school.
 It had a fabulous auditorium among other things, but I digress.